Uody1/python-port-scanner/README.md

 127.0.0.1

 ## What I Learned
-Basic Python scripting
+- Basic Python scripting using the socket library
-How socket connections work
+- How TCP connections work in network communication
-How port scanning supports network reconnaissance
+- How port scanning supports network reconnaissance
-Why open ports can increase a system's attack surface
+- Why open ports can increase a system’s attack surface

 ## Ethical Use
 This project was developed for learning purposes and tested in a controlled environment.